agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 | ![a](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25/cost_of_auction_cycles.pdf.p0.png)| ![b](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice75/cost_of_auction_cycles.pdf.p0.png) |

+[**STILL TO DO**] Finally, we explored the impact of social cohesion–the degree to which the CE of a landholder is influenced by the conservation norm.
+To do this, we created two versions each of our HC25 and HC75 populations—one with low social cohesion and one with high–giving us four populations, and repeated our experiments.
+Figure 3 shows how social cohesion impacts cost.
+Compared to the experiment in Figure 2–where the social cohesion was moderate–we find that an increase in social cohesion leads to an overall increase in HC landholders due to the stronger influence from the conservation norm.
+This in turn results in overall costs being substantially less than in the earlier case with moderate social cohesion.

 # About the Experiments

 The experiments can only be run on Sarah's old Macbook Pro (MBP) laptop at the moment.
 That is because the GAMS license we have is tied to that machine.
 To make running tests easier, we have a script that can launch the tests remotely so that we do not need physical access to the machine.
 The script assumes that you have SSH configured so that you can login to the machine without a password, or in other words the command `ssh gams-machine` should get you in.
 You will want to set that up first.
 Once you have done that, the experiments can be launched from any remote machine.